|HEAD FOOTBALL COACH

 TEs/H-Backs & Recruiting Coordinator

-- Larry Porter is in his first year as Auburn’s Tight Ends and H-Backs coach and Recruting Coordinator
+- Larry Porter is in his second year as Auburn’s Tight Ends and H-Backs coach and Recruiting Coordinator

 - Porter comes to Auburn from North Carolina, where he coached running backs and coordinated special teams for the past three seasons